Coven-Works-Inc/pkloop/README.md

     *Registration*
       *Email and Password

-- Be awesome
-- Make things faster

 Installation
 ------------

-Install $project by running:

-    install project

-Contribute
+How to Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
-- Source Code: github.com/$project/$project

 Support
 -------

-If you are having issues, please let us know.
+If you have any issues, reach out to contact@mypkloop.com
-We have a mailing list located at: project@google-groups.com

 License
 -------